EHS boys qualify entire lineup for state

 “They all played well and qualfiied so I’m obviously happy about that,’’ said Plainsmen coach Wade Rogers.
 “It was a tough regional, but we did about what I thought they would.’’

-The younger Feighner and Reinhardt are both juniors.
+The younger Feightner and Reinhardt are both juniors.
 Handing is a junior while Phillips is a senior.

 6A singles action will start at 8 a.m.
 Friday with doubles starting at 9:15 a.m.